astronomer/docs/astro/runtime-version-lifecycle-policy.md

 ---
-title: "Astro Runtime Versioning and Lifecycle Policy"
+title: "Astro Runtime versioning and lifecycle policy"
-sidebar_label: "Versioning and Lifecycle Policy"
+sidebar_label: "versioning and lifecycle policy"
 id: runtime-version-lifecycle-policy
 description: Learn how Astronomer releases and maintains Astro Runtime, the core component that powers a differentiated Apache Airflow experience on Astro.
 ---